 About > Success Stories

-The creation of a compact benchtop electron paramagnetic resonance (EPR) spectrometer weighing several tens of kilograms - this first disruptive innovation became the topic of Vladimir Linev's Ph.D. thesis.
+The creation of a compact benchtop electron paramagnetic resonance (EPR) spectrometer weighing a few dozen kilograms – this first disruptive innovation became the focus of LINEV Group.

 After a series of improvements to the EPR spectrometer, new opportunities were created for: